ISISComputingGroup/ibex_developers_manual/Beckhoff-testing.md

 _When you have finished testing/reviewing a PR, it is best to run unsettick.bat and reboot - otherwise you will have loads of "time discontinuity detected" messages in IOC logs_

+## Other information on testing and configuring a Beckhoff
-## Using XAE shell to manually build a PLC
+### Using XAE shell to manually build a PLC
 <summary> manual steps </summary>
 <details>